The toral contractions and $\Gamma$-distinguished $\Gamma$-contractions: Dilation of -distinguished -contractions

 Now we investigate a few special cases when a $\Gamma$-distinguished $\Gamma$-contraction $(S,P)$ dilates to a $\Gamma$-distinguished $\Gamma$-unitary, especially when $\mathcal D_P$ or $\mathcal D_{P^*}$ is finite dimensional.
-We start with the following result due to Pal and Shalit \cite{PalShalit1}.
+In this connection, let us state a result due to Pal and Shalit \cite{PalShalit1} which will be useful.